smudhan/ros2_ws/README.md

 cd ~/ros2_ws
 colcon build
 source install/setup.bash

+do not forget to source your workspace and humble before running any command.
+OR else add it to ~/.bashrc

 🕹️ Step 1: Manual Control & Teleoperation Verification
 This step verifies that the ros2_control hardware interfaces for the base, arm, and gripper are correctly configured.